Hemp: Pests

 Several arthropods can cause damage or injury to hemp plants, but the most serious species are associated with the Insecta class.
 The most problematic for outdoor crops are the voracious stem-boring caterpillars, which include the European corn borer, Ostrinia nubilalis, and the Eurasian hemp borer, Grapholita delineana.
 As the names imply, they target the stems reducing the structural integrity of the plant.
 Another lepidopteran, the corn earworm, Helicoverpa zea, is known to damage flowering parts and can be challenging to control.
 Other foliar pests, found in both indoor and outdoor crops, include the hemp russet mite, Aculops cannibicola, and cannabis aphid, Phorodon cannabis.
-They cause injury by reducing plant vigour because they feed on the phloem of the plant.
+They cause injury by reducing plant vigor because they feed on the phloem of the plant.
 Root feeders can be difficult to detect and control because of their below surface habitat.
 A number of beetle grubs and chafers are known to cause damage to hemp roots, including the flea beetle and Japanese beetle, Popillia Japonica.
 The rice root aphid, Rhopalosiphum rufiabdominale, has also been reported but primarily affects indoor growing facilities.
 Integrated pest management strategies should be employed to manage these pests with prevention and early detection being the foundation of a resilient program.
 Cultural and physical controls should be employed in conjunction with biological pest controls, chemical applications should only be used as a last resort.